 In 2014, Jackie signed a three-book deal with publisher Accent Press, for a series of murder mystery novels set in a television newsroom.

-The first, The Dead Dog Day, was published in October 2015, reaching number 21 in the Amazon Kindle chart, number 4 in women’s fiction, number 2 in women’s mystery, thriller and suspense fiction, and number 1 in cosy animal mystery.
+The first, The Dead Dog Day, was published in October 2015, reaching number 21 in the Amazon Kindle chart, number 4 in women’s fiction and number 2 in women’s mystery, thriller and suspense fiction.

 The follow-up, The Deadline, was released in October 2016 and made the Amazon crime chart top 100.

 The third book in the series, The Development, was released in May 2018.

 When your Monday morning begins with a dead dog and ends with a dead boss, you know it’s going to be one of those days.
 And breakfast TV reporter Cora Baxter has already had the weekend from hell, after the man she’d planned a fabulous future with unceremoniously dumped her.

 Now Cora’s much-hated boss has been murdered – the list of suspects isn’t exactly short, but as the enquiry continues the trail leads frighteningly close to home.

 Why is Cora’s rival, glamorous, bitchy newsreader Alice Lomas, so devastated by their boss’s death?
 What dark secrets are Cora’s camera crew hiding?
 And why has her now ex-boyfriend vanished?
 The race to stop the killer striking again is on…

 Cora Baxter is back – and this time, she’s facing the most important deadline of her career.

 When TV reporter Cora Baxter attends the scene of a murder in a London park, she’s horrified to discover the victim is someone she knows and devastated when one of her best friends is charged with the crime.